unoehoo/B550phantomgamingITX-OpenCore/README.md

 # OpenCore EFI
-Version 0.9.7 release
+Version 0.9.7 release.
 Tested on Ventura, should work for Monterey too.
 5700G iGPU, APU.
 B550.
 SMBIOS iMac20,1

 # What this is
 This is a record for the future me to use as reference.